 Today, most couples are perplexed about the Jewish wedding canopy (Chuppah).
 Where do they get one?
 How do they make one?
 What size should it be?
-In the past and present, it is either the temple supplying a traditional, over sized tallit or the florist would create a Garden of Eden with flowers along with a piece of cloth.
+In the past and present, it is either the temple supplying a traditional, oversized tallit or the florist would create a Garden of Eden with flowers along with a piece of cloth.
 Though those options are not bad ones, now it is necessary since couples are seeking more options.
-More personal, more creative, some, more modern intertwined with traditional elements and also affordable.
+More personal, more creative, some, more modern intertwined with traditional elements, and also affordable.
 I have researched and discovered that there are not too many companies or artists offering those options.
 The few that I have located are a blessing in disguise.
 One of them being a designer and artist.
 However, the wedding budget needs to factor in the costs either by purchase or rental.
 To assist with the demand for the intimate only ceremonies, I created a handheld Chuppah.
 The couples a simple, small gathering, or when they elope with two witnesses, but just as important to each of them, the Chuppah is essential.

-I have seen beautiful Jewish wedding canopy designs that can compliment a couple on their wedding day when receiving their blessings.
-Since it is the central focus of all Jewish wedding ceremonies, today a couple can design their own if they feel creative enough, or family members with artistic skills are designing for the wedding couple as well.
+I have seen beautiful Jewish wedding canopy designs that can complement a couple on their wedding day when receiving their blessings.
+Since it is the central focus of all Jewish wedding ceremonies, today a couple can design their own if they feel creative enough, or family members with artistic skills are designed for the wedding couple as well.
 I have seen beautiful quilted ones, as seen below.

-of our heritage present in our ceremonies.
+of our heritage present in their ceremonies when you show them.

 The following material or items that the rabbi seen used for a wedding canopy.

-- Table Linens: a family preserved a very special table linen that along with its owner, survived the Holocaust.
+- Table Linens: a family preserved very special table linen that along with its owner, survived the Holocaust.
 It blessed a Great Granddaughter on her wedding day as she stood under it with her groom

 - Embellished fabric

 - Quilting – only using the top layer for the canopy and the second layer sewn after the wedding to complete the quilt.